 - Aircrew - pilot, Remotely Piloted Aircraft System (RPAS) pilot, weapon systems officer.

-- Air operations support - aerospace battle manager, air traffic control officer, flight operations officer.
+- Air operations - air cartographer, control officer, flight operations manager, systems officer.

 - Force protection - RAF Regiment officer, RAF Police, firefighter.

-- Medical and medical support - medical support officer, pharmacy technician, RAF medic.
+- Medical - medical support officer, pharmacy technician, registered nurse, RAF medic.

-- Personnel support - chaplain, media operations, physical training instructor.
+- Personnel - chaplain, legal officer, musician, personnel support officer, physical training instructor.

-There are three ranking structures: officers (the equivalent of managers), airmen and airwomen, and non-commissioned aircrew.
-RAF Regulars are full-time personnel; you can also join part time as an RAF Reserve.
+In terms of career progression in the RAF, there are three ranking structures: commissioned officers (the equivalent of managers), airmen and airwomen, and non-commissioned aircrew.
+RAF Regulars are full-time personnel - you can also join part time as an RAF Reserve.

-Another entry route is through one of the RAF's apprenticeships.
-There are currently 23 apprenticeship roles to choose from, in careers such as cyberspace communication specialist, RAF regiment gunner, survival equipment specialist and aircraft technician.
+Another entry route is through an RAF apprenticeship.
+There are currently 23 roles to choose from, such as cyberspace communication specialist, RAF regiment gunner, survival equipment specialist and aircraft technician.

-As an RAF apprentice you'll earn a minimum of £17,835 plus benefits by the end of your first year (compared to the average civilian apprenticeship salary of £8,112), and there's a guaranteed RAF job for you once you've completed the programme in between one and three years.
-Learn more about RAF apprenticeships, or apprenticeships in general.
+As an RAF apprentice you'll earn a minimum of £17,835 plus benefits by the end of your first year (compared to the average civilian apprenticeship salary of £8,112), and there's a guaranteed RAF job for you if you complete the programme between one and three years.

 Royal Navy jobs